Jeremiah Jenks: Biography

-Born in St. Clair, Michigan, Jenks graduated from the University of Michigan in 1878.
+Born in St. Clair, Michigan, Jenks graduated from the University of Michigan in 1878 with an A.B. degree and in 1879 with a A.M. degree.
 He then went on to study law while teaching at Mount Morris College in Illinois, and was admitted to the Michigan bar in 1881.
 He later studied in Germany, earning his doctorate from the University of Halle under Johannes Conrad in 1885.
 Jenks held professorships at both Cornell University (1891–1912) as a member of the President White School of History and Political Science and New York University (1912 onward).

 He began his career in service for the federal government as a tax commissioner in New York City, and soon moved onto hold various posts within the federal government.
 Theodore Roosevelt appointed him in 1899 to be an "expert in Asia" for the US Treasury, and represented the US in financial matters within several Asian countries.
 Jenks soon became an advisor to Mexico, Nicaragua, and Germany as well, quickly advancing through the ranks of the federal government.
 Jenks was appointed a member of the US Commission on International Exchange, and was appointed to the Dillingham Commission in 1907.
 The National Civic Federation, an organization of big business owners and labor organizers, also hired him and his work there became inspirational for his studies on labor.
 Jenks was recognized with the Silver Buffalo Award in 1926.
 Today, he is remembered for his association with Nobel laureate Friedrich Hayek, and his legacy in American immigration policy.